ophir11235813/Lane_lines/ophir_samson_writeup.md

 To do this, we separate the image into two halves (left half for the left-lane, and right half for the right lane).
 We then further "slice" each half into ~100 horizontal rows (y-coordinates).
 For each slice, we find the column (x-coordinate) with the highest average value: The more "white" there is, the more likely it is that the column (within that slice) is where the lane line is.

+### 2. Potential shortcomings with pipeline

+There are three key shortcomings to the above proceedure / code.

+1. The color filters worked on the *specific challenge video that was supplied*.
+The same color filters may NOT work on other roads where the shade of yellow is different, or where there are significantly worn-down white markings (e.g. from tyre marks).

+2. The quadratic polynomial that attempts to "fit" the lane points, is usually centered around the middle of the image.
+This means that the error at the edges of the image (the furthest from / nearest points to the car) are likely to be large.

+### 3. Suggest possible improvements to your pipeline

+To solve the "specific color filter" problem (*see first point above*): Use images/videos of other roads (e.g. within the same geography) to get a sense of the ranges of yellows and whites that the code can expect.
+Then, get a color filter which will work on as many of those roads as possible. <br /> Alternatively, I could make N different color filters and, after running each one independently, build another function that "counts" how many points I am able to pick up with that filter – if the count is too low, then I could try the next filter.

+## Final thoughts

+This was a very useful challenge, as it taught me a few lessons:

+1. Different instances can makes lane detection very difficult in realistic settings (e.g. curved lines, worn down markings, other cars, shadows, etc.).
+I assume non-horizontal roads may complicate things further.
+2. Constructing color filters efficiently/quickly probably takes significant intuition, and is very contextual to the images in question.
+At some point, there are diminishing marginal returns on tweaks to the filtering parameters!